maierav/sensation/intro.md

 # SENSATION AND PERCEPTION

-This web site is meant to provide a gentle introduction to the science of sensation and perception, with references provided for deeper self-study.
+This web site is meant to provide a gentle introduction to the science of sensation and perception, with a few select scholarly references provided for deeper self-study.

+We will start with an interesting observation about perception that seems to counter our intuitions and ponder its basic philosophical implications.
+We then will try to work our way from the philosophical insights (i.e., the deepest foundations we can find) to modern science.
+This exercise will involve taking on a bit of formal logic and mathematics before investigating if these tools of science can be applied to perception.
+We then will review the psychology and neuroscience of sensation and perception, which provides the bulk of our modern knowledge about perception.
+Much of this work is focused on vision (seeing), but we will also review our other modalities (senses).
+Lastly, we will return to mathematics and explore whether everything we have learned can be synthesized into a coherent view that merges the philosophy, psychology, and neuroscience of perception.
+Interested?
+Then, let us get started!

 :::{tip}
 :class: dropdown